Three women spiked during nights out in Basingstoke 'fear for their safety'

 Jade Batholomew describes what she went through once she had been spiked

-Jade : "I couldn't walk properly and I started to lose the ability to walk.
+Jade said: "I couldn't walk properly and I started to lose the ability to walk.

-"Everything is taken away from you, all of your control, all of your understanding, you get scared, you're bascially unable to even remember certain things.
+"Everything is taken away from you, all of your control, all of your understanding, you get scared, you're basically unable to even remember certain things.

 "It puts you in such a horrific position because you know that people around you are not aware and they think, you know, that you're probably just a bit drunk."

-Skylar replied: "Anyone could have come up and been like, this is my sister.
+Skylar said: "Anyone could have come up and been like, 'this is my sister.
 She's just drunk again.
-Let me take her.
+Let me take her'.

-Jade said: "People in clubs, even club, managers, people behind bars, police officers on the street, community officers that look after like people on the streets, security guards - these people need to recognise the difference between someone who is drunk and someone who is unconscious, and unable to move.
+Jade said: "People in clubs, even club managers, people behind bars, police officers on the street, community officers that look after people on the streets, security guards - these people need to recognise the difference between someone who is drunk and someone who is unconscious and unable to move.

 "All of those people have a duty of care to the public, especially when you are running a place that is serving alcohol, you are responsible for them and their safety."

-Hampshire Police confirmed they received a report on 18 November, that a woman in her 20s had been spiked by a needle at around 11pm on Saturday 16 November in Labyrinth nightclub on Winchester Street (44240502878).
+Hampshire and Isle of Wight Constabulary confirmed it received a report on 18 November, that a woman in her 20s had been spiked by a needle at around 11pm on Saturday 16 November in Labyrinth nightclub on Winchester Street (44240502878).

-Hampshire Police confirmed that on 19 November, they received a report that a woman in her 30s had her drink spiked at around 10.30pm on Saturday 16 November in Labyrinth nightclub on Winchester Street (44240504673).
+Hampshire and Isle of Wight Constabulary confirmed that on 19 November, they received a report that a woman in her 30s had her drink spiked at around 10.30pm on Saturday 16 November in Labyrinth nightclub on Winchester Street (44240504673).

 ITV Meridian has approached Labyrinth nightclub for comment as well as the pub where Jade was spiked.